 By my late 30s, my doctor said I could stand to lose “a few pounds” or my blood pressure and cholesterol counts would continue to climb and I would soon need medication.
 I knew she was going easy on me, because the BMI chart on the wall showed it would be 30 pounds before I was even at the top of my “Normal” healthy weight range.
-Sedentary since high school, I was getting older, and heavier.
+Sedentary since high school, I was getting older, heavier, and no better looking…

 While he lived into his 90s, my maternal grandfather became disabled by strokes from his early 60s.
 At first, it affected his posture and his walking, and he’d stumble on his words in speech.
 His doctors put him on a fistful of drugs multiple times a day.
 In his last decade, he’d lost the capacity to form sentences.
 He and my grandmother would sit in their one bedroom apartment.
 When his children and grandchildren arrived, his eyes would well up with tears of recognition and joy.
 He’d attempt a name, and inevitably he’d call every daughter by one daughter’s name.
 He spent the last decade of his life walled into the tomb of his own mind, unable to interact verbally with the outside world.
 Thinking of him makes me so sad.

 My paternal grandfather died suddenly of a heart attack, shortly after ‘retirement’ at age 62.

 My maternal grandmother had begun having strokes and was afraid to travel.